discover their iPhone X NFC is wonky on transit gates

 Hong Kong iPhone X users need to be aware of the iPhone X NFC hardware problem found on early production devices that causes endless issues with Apple Pay Express Transit.
 Apple has quietly provided replacement Revision B iPhone X devices for users who experience Express Transit gate errors in Japan and China.
 Hopefully Apple will offer the same courtesy to Hong Kong iPhone X users who encounter the issue.

-The Hong Kong Octopus card was the first real transit platform (contactless transit and eMoney) that had a tremendous impact on the development of Transit for London (TfL) Oyster card, Opal in Australia and other transit card fare systems around the world.
+The First Transit Platform Business Model The Hong Kong Octopus card was the first real transit platform (contactless transit and eMoney) that had a tremendous impact on the development of Transit for London (TfL) Oyster card, Opal in Australia and other transit card fare systems around the world.
 It’s great for Hong Kong users that OCL is expanding the Octopus platform to include more digital wallets.
 I hope OCL continues to expand both the service on other digital wallets, and the business opportunities.
 For Apple this is an important opportunity to kick Hong Kong Apple Pay use into high gear and will certainly drive Apple Pay credit/debit card use on the recharge end far more than regular bank card Apple Pay, last but not least it’s a vindication of Apple’s global NFC “it just works” anywhere vision for Apple Pay.